Top 10 Cards You Need for Your Harpie Yu-Gi-Oh Deck

 Harpie Cards in Yu-Gi-Oh

-First encountered back in the original anime under Mai Valentine's control, Harpie monsters were initially a weak archetype; luckily, Konami later granted the series numerous support cards to turn them into a viable bundle.
-These wind-attributed winged-beast typed monsters quickly swarm the field while boosting each other with various effects, and they inspired the infamously-banned Harpie's Feather Duster spell/trap removal.
+First encountered back in the original anime under Mai Valentine's control, Harpie monsters were initially a weak archetype.
+Luckily, Konami later granted the series numerous support cards to turn them into a viable bundle.
+These wind-attributed winged-beast type monsters quickly swarm the field while boosting each other with various effects, and they inspired the infamously banned Harpie's Feather Duster spell/trap removal.

 10. Harpie Queen

 Harpie Queen has just about everything a Harpie deck wants.
 With 1900 ATK, she stands among the strongest level-4 monsters, but you can also discard her from your hand to search the field spell Harpie's Hunting Ground from your deck.
 As we'll later see, this is an invaluable card that you definitely want in your Harpie's build, and Queen ensures you get it early in the duel.